diffusor/taketake/README.md

 1. Insert a USB drive into your digital instrument
-2. Connect the audio output of your web-browsing device to your instrument (either via cable, or, for non-iPhone/iPad, via bluetooth)
+2. Connect the audio output of your web-browsing device to your instrument (either via cable, or, for non-iPhone/iPad, via Bluetooth)
 3. Configure your instrument to record to "audio"/"WAV" format
 4. Initiate recording
 5. Click the "Speak" button on [talkytime.html](https://diffusor.github.io/taketake/talkytime.html)